bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 ### Display

-How do channels show up in Channel Manager?
 Our goal is to make it as easy as possible for merchants to manage and scale up their sales channels.
-As a result, we've made it possible for merchants to manage any of their sales channels, regardless of where they are marketed and discoverable, from a single source - the Channel Manager.
+As a result, we have made it possible for merchants to manage any of their sales channels, regardless of where they are marketed and discoverable, from a single source - the Channel Manager.

 We enable this through our Channels API endpoints: